geofizx/Streaming-Naive-Bayes/code/Sparse_Grid_Interpolation/README.md

 Smolyak, S., 1963, Quadrature and interpolation formulas for tensor products of certain classes of functions, Soviet Math.
 Dokl., 4, 240-243.

+Stroud, A.H., 1957, Remarks on the disposition of points in numerical integration formulas, Math Tables & Other Aids in Computing, 257-261.

 Waldvogel, J., 2003, Fast construction of the Fejér and Clenshaw-Curtis quadrature rules, BIT Numerical Mathematics, 43(1), 1-18.

 Xiu, D., 2007, Efficient collocational approach for parametric uncertainty analysis, 2(2), Commun.
 Comput.
 Phys., 293-309.

+Xiu, D., 2007, Numerical integration formulas of degree two, Applied Numerical Mathematics (2007), doi:10.1016/j.apnum.2007.09.004.